alexfiftysix/drum-time/README.md

 # Hello

-👋 Welcome to the drum-time music maker (yet to be named).
+👋 Welcome to BeepSquares

-🎶 This is a fun little sequencer which makes use of the tone.js library to allow users to write and share music 🎶
+🎶 This is a fun little sequencer which makes use of the tone.js library to allow users to write and share music 🎶 The fun thing with _this_ sequencer is that it allows you to easily try out your track in all the modes of the major and harmonic minor scale.
+I made this to get more familiar with the sound of different modes - maybe you can use it to get more familiar with modes yourself 😊

-# Getting started
+## Getting started

 In the root folder, run `npm run start` to get going.

-# Deployments
+## Deployments

-The site is hosted on Azure Static Web Apps, over [here](https://green-island-0e07cbb00.azurestaticapps.net/).
+The site is hosted on Azure Static Web Apps, over [here](https://www.beepsquares.com/).

 Any Pull Requests will deploy a test env, which can be found on the PR in GitHub.

-# Contributing
+## Contributing

 The TODO.md file has a vague backlog which can be used for finding things to do.